R4EPI/sitrep/cran-comments.md

 * This is a new release.

 All URLs and metadata issues noted in the previous submission have been corrected:
-* Spellings are as expected
+* Spellings are as expected, as they reference package names